lbhm/munkres/README.md

 This repository contains a fork of the `munkres` packages by Brian M. Clapper.
 The original repository can be found at <https://github.com/bmc/munkres>.
-The fork is API compatible with the original package, so the documentation at
+The fork is (mostly) API-compatible with the original package, so the documentation at
 <https://software.clapper.org/munkres/api/index.html> still applies.

+> [!IMPORTANT]
+> This fork ported the implementation to Numpy and does not support irregular matrices.

 ## Introduction